Important Application Information

 - Briefly describe why you are interested in the RAND Summer Associate Program and what role you see this experience playing in your career development

-- Please be prepared to provide the contact information for two professors or advisors (their name, their organization, and their email address) familiar with your research work and who would be willing to provide a letter of recommendation.
+- Please be prepared to provide the contact information for two professors or other individuals (their name, their organization, and their email address) familiar with your research work and who would be willing to provide a letter of recommendation.
 Letters of recommendation will only be requested if an applicant is selected for interview.
 NOTE: You will be notified before we contact your recommenders.

 Only one application will be considered per applicant.
 If there are several positions that are of interest, applicants should choose the one position that best matches their background and interest.
 Submitting more than one application will not increase the chances of being selected as one application will be randomly withdrawn.
 Thus it is best to highlight all relevant strengths in a single application.